johnhyde/island/02 one fine day.md

 "Hello, son," said the officer, greeting Thomas with a figure of speech, as he was significantly older than Thomas.
 "I'm sorry you had to see all this."

 "Yeah, well..." said Thomas.
 "I was just talking to...
 Officer...
-Baba, here—" he saw from the reaction of officer Waters, out of the corner of his eyes, the slight widening of the eyes in surprise, that he had guess said officer's first name correct.
+Baba, here—" he saw from the reaction of officer Waters, out of the corner of his eyes, the slight widening of the eyes in surprise, that he had ==guess said==[^guesssaid] officer's first name correct.
 On Track!— "about this... horrible incident."

 The older cop nodded.
 "Such a shame, such a shame."